tomasmark79/MarkWareVCMake/README.md

 - Build
 - Install
 - Test
+- CMake module examples
-- Lint for the whole project
+- Lint whole project
 - Clang-format for the whole project
 - CMake-format for the whole project